marsranger24/ainstein_product_docs/docs/IoT Radar - WAYV Air/integrator-docs/wa-gui.md

 for \~6 seconds.
 After this, the US-D1 will operate at a current of 330 mA at 5V.
 5\.
 Open the US-D1 Radar Altimeter Test Tool.

-III

-### **US-D1 Out of Range** {#us-d1-out-of-range}
+**US-D1 Out of Range**

-#### I. {#i.-3}

-What is the expected sensor output in meters when the measurement is out of range, and is it normal for that reading to be non-zero?
+1. #### What is the expected sensor output in meters when the measurement is out of range, and is it normal for that reading to be non-zero? {#what-is-the-expected-sensor-output-in-meters-when-the-measurement-is-out-of-range,-and-is-it-normal-for-that-reading-to-be-non-zero?}

 Yes, this is normal.
 When the US-D1 is out of its maximum altitude range, the US-D1 will output its minimum measurement range at the edge of the radar blind zone, which is approximately 0.45m.
 In some instances, a “half height” value, which is a value between the height and 0, will be displayed.
 Additionally, when the US-D1 is utilized above its maximum altitude, the performance might be negatively affected by a variety of elements.
 One of the elements that could affect the performance is electronic feedback being received whilst out of range, which in turn provides inaccurate altitudes.
 The US-D1 will only be able to provide altitudes above its range when under ideal conditions.

 ### **US-D1 Flight Over Terrain** {#us-d1-flight-over-terrain}

-#### I. {#i.-4}

-What is the performance information when flying over water for the US-D1 model?
-How much does the accuracy and range typically lose?
+1. #### What is the performance information when flying over water for the US-D1 model?
+How much does the accuracy and range typically lose? {#what-is-the-performance-information-when-flying-over-water-for-the-us-d1-model?-how-much-does-the-accuracy-and-range-typically-lose?}

 Accuracy over water is a specific strength of radar altimeters compared with alternative telemetry equipment at lower altitudes.
 Whereas light-based beams tend to penetrate through water, radar performance maintains high accuracy over water as on regular terrain.
 It is uncommon for radars to lose range fidelity over water.
 Ainstein's radar altimeter, capable of ranges up to 50m (US-D1), often serves as complementary telemetry at lower altitudes under 200-300m, where GPS, Baro, or Optical technology may have difficulty.
 Lower sea state levels offer optimum accuracy.

-#### I.

-What causes the altitude of the radar to change when transitioning between different terrains?
+1. #### What causes the altitude of the radar to change when transitioning between different terrains? {#what-causes-the-altitude-of-the-radar-to-change-when-transitioning-between-different-terrains?}

 Various terrains have different levels of reflectivity, causing the readings of the altitude to vary slightly.
 Additionally, transitioning between terrains with different densities of their foliage, such as a grass field to a forest, can cause the radar to change its readings.
 Depending on the density, the radar can vary between detecting the top and bottom of the foliage.

 ### **US-D1 Radar Altimetry for Seaplanes** {#us-d1-radar-altimetry-for-seaplanes}

-#### I.  {#i.-5}

-What are the capabilities of the US-D1 being mounted on the landing gear of a manned aircraft for both water and land takeoffs and landings?
+#### I.  What are the capabilities of the US-D1 being mounted on the landing gear of a manned aircraft for both water and land takeoffs and landings? {#i.-what-are-the-capabilities-of-the-us-d1-being-mounted-on-the-landing-gear-of-a-manned-aircraft-for-both-water-and-land-takeoffs-and-landings?}

 - The US-D1 is, like any sensor, subject to error when used improperly or on rare occasions when circumstances are unfavorable.
 For example, all radar sensors are subject to multipath propagation, which can result in erroneous measurements in altitude.
 Therefore, any application that can be life-threatening shall notshallshould not be reliant on one sensor alone.
 The US-D1 is ultimately a reference altimeter.
 Please consider using multiple sensors and/or sensor fusion to provide redundancy in altitude measurements and to account for adverse circumstances.
 - Second, when operating in conditions that require precision, caution is advised, and it is recommended that users perform thorough in-flight testing to validate its performance prior to normal use.
 Although radar outperforms laser altimeters in measuring AGL altitude while flying over water, it is still subject to error in those circumstances.